- Current students

 Apply online for Student Loans and Allowances through StudyLink.

-We recommend students apply at least 3 weeks before the beginning of semester, so fees and payments can be sorted before classes start.
+We suggest you apply at least 6 weeks before the beginning of semester, so fees and payments can be sorted before classes start.

 How StudyLink can help you